pushcode-dev/html-css-intro-guided-project/README.md

 </details>

+### Step 11.

-11. In your css file, make the new font from google fonts be the defaut font for all text for your website.
+In your css file, make the new font from google fonts be the defaut font for all text for your website.

 <details>

 ```css